Detecting and characterizing phase transitions in active matter using entropy: Swarming bacteria

 Figure~\ref{fig:bact_htot} shows the excess entropy per particle, $h_\mathrm{ex}$, as inferred from the three CFs mentioned above, as a function of the area fraction, for the WT (left panel) and long mutant (right panel).
 We plot also the entropy contribution of cross-correlations, $h_\mathrm{cross}=h_\mathrm{ex}[\vecM]-(h_\mathrm{ex}[S]+h_\mathrm{ex}[\vecD^2])$.

 For the elongated mutant (Fig.~\ref{fig:bact_htot}, right), a sharp jump in all entropy contributions around $\rho=0.18$ indicates a first-order transition.
+(The relative jump is similar for all four entropies; it is less evident in Fig.~\ref{fig:bact_htot} for the smaller contributions from $S(\vecq)$ and $\vecD^2(\vecq)$.)
 This agrees with the observations in Ref.~\cite{GilBacteria20}.
 The transition from a lower excess entropy in the dilute phase to a higher one in the dense phase is counter-intuitive.
 One expects a higher area fraction to lead to stronger alignment and thus to lower entropy.
 As we have seen in the Vicsek model, however, this is not always the case.
 At low area fractions isolated cells are immobile, possibly because single cells cannot form a hydrated layer necessary to move \cite{be2019statistical}.
 As a result, the alignment of cells that are close to one another (and therefore moving together) is significantly higher, resulting in strong position-orientation cross-correlations.
-Indeed, these correlations give the dominant contribution to the entropy (gray diamonds in Fig.~\ref{fig:bact_exp} right).
-The implication of the first-order transition is coexistence of the two states\,---\, stationary, isolated cells and small moving clusters.
+Indeed, these cross-correlations give the dominant contribution to the entropy (gray diamonds in Fig.~\ref{fig:bact_htot}, right panel).
+The first-order transition implies coexistence of the two states\,---\, stationary isolated cells and small moving clusters.
 The motion of the clusters makes the two `phases' mix spatially.

 For the WT (Fig.~\ref{fig:bact_htot}, left), the entropy reveals subtle phenomena and possibly new transitions, which the standard CF analysis did not identify~\cite{GilBacteria20}.
 First, there is a gap between $\rho=0.27$ and $\rho=0.33$, reflecting a very small number of samples in this range, which did not allow entropy calculation.\footnote{The data are sufficient for inferring a correlation length \cite{GilBacteria20}.} The entropy contributions of alignment and cross-correlations show a jump across the gap, possibly indicating a first-order transition.
 These observations may again be rationalized by the coexistence of two phases.
 Unlike the elongated mutant, WT cells can move at low area fraction, and their spatial distribution is locally homogeneous at all area fractions.
 Hence, the swarm segregates into locally homogeneous, mobile domains of low and high area fraction.
 Samples whose mean area fraction falls in the coexistence range would be found only when the field of view covers an intermediate region separating the two phases, which explains the scarcity of such samples.